-In choosing the SAP-X approach, you were seeking ways to deepen your professional self awareness, broaden your understanding of ways to improve your practice, and challenge you thinking about teaching and learning.
-Reflect on these aspects of your growth: What were highlights for you?
-What surprised you?
-What was most disruptive or challenging for you What meaning do you derive from these aspects of the experience?
+awareness, broaden your understanding thinking about teaching and learning. were seeking ways to deepen your professional self- g of ways to improve your practice, and challenge your Reflect on these aspects of your growth: What were u?
+What was most disruptive or challenging for you? e aspects of the experience?

 Response:

-Part of the SAP-X experience is that you engage collaborative inputs from colleagues.
-Discus what you learned from collegial participation and feedback and reflect on the value o collaboration as part of your professional growth.
+ou engage collaborative inputs from colleagues.
+Discuss ticipation and feedback and reflect on the value of al growth.

 Response:

-Our best hopes would be that the SAP-X experience leads to new questions and feeds you thirst for further reflection and learning about yourself and your practice.
-So, regarding you professional growth, what's next and why?
+2-X experience leads to new questions and feeds your about yourself and your practice.
+So, regarding your y?

 Response:

-Supervisor's Comments
+Sup pervisor's Comments

-Proposed pathway for next year
+Proposed d pathway for next year

-Teacher's Signature:

-Principal's Signature: Date:
+Teacher's Signature: Principal's Signature: